iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 For more information about installation and management of plugins, please refer to [WordPress documentation](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

+== Upgrade Notice ==

+= 2.1.1.201208 =
+This is a major update, which introduces several important changes. **The required PHP version is now 7.0 or newer**.
+Please make sure that your server is configured correctly, before installing this update.

 == Changelog ==

+= 2.1.2.210108 =
+* Tweak - Downgraded 3rd party dependencies, to ensure compatibility with PHP 7.0.
+* Updated supported WooCommerce versions.

+= 2.1.1.201208 =
+* Feature - Extended Settings API.
+Added support for `settings_key` and `value` field attributes in `Settings_Renderer` base class.

+= 2.1.0.201112 =
+* Refactoring - Added new methods to `Settings_Renderer` base class, to make the settings API more flexible and easier to extend.
+* Added new `Singleton` trait, to simplify the implementation of `Some_Class::instance()` methods.
+* Updated supported WooCommerce versions.

+= 2.0.24.201103 =
+* Corrected version.

+= 2.0.23.201029 =
+* Fix - Fixed logging for "headers already sent by" cookie warning.
+The bug prevented the correct tracking of the file that sent the headers prematurely.
+* Updated supported WooCommerce versions.

+= 2.0.22.201005 =
+* Updated supported WooCommerce versions.
+* Updated supported WordPress versions.

+= 2.0.21.200904 =
+* Updated supported WordPress and WooCommerce versions.

+= 2.0.22.200820 =
+* Feature - Added new filter `wc_aelia_is_frontend`, to allow 3rd parties to determine dynamically if context should be considered "frontend".

 = 2.0.21.200813 =
 * Updated supported WordPress and WooCommerce versions.